adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 • On a 6, it all goes wrong.
 Gain a Shock.
 ```

 I also think we want a way for the players to be able to leverage their level of Shock.
-Something like the Vent Pressure move.
+Something like the Vent Pressure move from Can't Lose.

 ```
 Vent Pressure